Altinn/altinn-studio/README.md

 docker-compose up -d --build studio_designer
 ```

-If using the script, the `.env`-file is generated and put at root, otherwise you will need to blace it there yourself.
+If using the script, the `.env`-file is generated and put at root, otherwise you will need to place it there yourself.
 When starting `docker-compose` the solution should be running as it would in production.
 But you probably want to change
 parts of the solution.
-The loadbalancer is configured to route the traffic to the right place according to your
+The load balancer is configured to route the traffic to the right place according to your
-particular usecase.
+particular use case.
 This is done by placing a `.env`-file in the same folder as docker-compose.yml.
 The load balancer
 is configured with the following variables.

 ```text